kuhnandrasgabor/CV/generated/default_output_en.md

 # Professional experience

-## Summary:
+## Experience Summary:

-Professional with over a decade of diverse experience spanning photography, 3D visualization, software development, and machine learning.
-Track record in leadership roles, including CEO of a tech startup, where I led a complex project in multiplayer online game development and later as CTO of a startup doing AI powered industrial data management and SaaS solutions.
-Skilled in business negotiation, project management, and creative design, with a strong technical background in full-stack development and data science.
-I excel in multicultural environments and am adept at leading cross-functional teams.
+I'm a professional with over a decade of diverse experience spanning various fields, ranging from professional photography, 3D visualization, full-stack software development, to machine learning.
+I have a track record in leadership roles, including CEO of a tech startup, where I led a complex multiplayer online game development project, later as CTO of a startup doing AI powered industrial data management and SaaS solutions.
+I have experience in business negotiation, project management, but am my very best at creative design and problem-solving, aided by a strong technical background in full-stack development, graphics programming and data science.
+I excel in multicultural environments.
 Committed to continuous learning and improvement, with an eye for detail and a passion for technology and innovation.

 ## 2020 – Present: Data Science, Machine Learning, Full-Stack Developer & Acting CTO at Pzartech Ltd.